The train continued to roll the miles north towards Burlington.

-Tickets were collected and we walked down the bike path to the roundhouse in Burlington.NRHS Burlington Roundhouse Tour
+Tickets were collected and we walked down the bike path to the roundhouse.NRHS Burlington Roundhouse Tour

 Burlington Yard is squeezed between Maple Street (MP 121.6) on the north and Flynn Avenue (MP 120.4) on the south.
 In between is the former Burlington Yard Drawbridge which crosses a canal into Lake Champlain.